arabcoders/watchstate/README.md

 After starting the container, you can access the WebUI by visiting `http://localhost:8080` in your browser.

+> [!NOTE]
+> The very first time you access the WebUI, we will attempt to autoconfigure your API connection.
+Should this fail, you
+> can manually configure the API connection by following the instructions below.

 At the start you won't see anything as the `WebUI` is decoupled from the WatchState and need to be configured to be able to access the API.
 In the top right corner, you will see a cogwheel icon, click on it and then Configure the connection settings.